CMU-313/CMU-313.github.io/assignments/HW4.md

 This homework has four (4) deadlines and four (4) deliverables.
 The first deadline (Thursday, Oct 27th) is a checkpoint to make sure you are succeeding at building your microservice-based ML model.
 The second deadline (Tuesday, Nov 1st) is for the complete trained model deployable as a microservice.
 The third deadline (Thursday, Nov 3rd) is for a design document explaining how you would integrate the new feature into your existing codebase.
 The fourth deadline (Tuesday, Nov 8th) is for one (1) individual document making an ethical argument about the feature.

-### (1) Development checkpoint - Group (due Thursday, Oct 27th, 23:59) -- 5 points
+### (1) Development checkpoint - (due Thursday, Oct 27th, 23:59) | 5 points

 To make sure that we can help you with any challenges that come up, we have a development checkpoint.

 For this checkpoint, you should simply use the default model included in the sample code and ensure you can build and deploy the default code.
-In addition, you should define the API endpoints between your microservice and Teedy.
+In addition, you should define and document the API endpoints between your microservice and Teedy.

+You should be documenting your API endpoints with [Swagger](https://swagger.io/docs/).
+A helpful resource to achieve this in with a Flask App can be found [here](https://www.aurigait.com/blog/api-documentation-with-swagger-in-flask/).
+The API themselves don't need to be doing anything at the moment.
+Just make sure you define the request/response body fields and headers, if necessary.

 Because this is just a checkpoint, the expectation is that you will hit this checkpoint, and then continue to work.
 Therefore, when you have completed this checkpoint, you should tag a version of your code as a release for version 0.1.
 You can find instructions as to how to do this [here](https://help.github.com/en/articles/creating-releases).

-Good examples of API documentation can be found [here](https://blog.dreamfactory.com/8-api-documentation-examples/), but defining the headers and response bodies of this APIs should suffice for this deliverable.

-Then, submit this tagged version and a document that describes the API endpoints to the associated Gradescope assignment.
+Then, submit this tagged version and a pdf of your Swagger documentation that describes the API endpoints to the associated Gradescope assignment.
+You can create a pdf of your Swagger documentation with the Print Preview function of your browser.

-### (2) Microservice ML feature implementation and code-level documentation – Group (Tuesday, Nov 1st 11:59 PM) – 55 points
+### (2) Microservice ML feature implementation - (due Tuesday, Nov 1st 11:59 PM) | 55 points

 We provide you with a starter repository (see above) with a (synthetic) historical dataset (as a csv file) of student performance (this is an augmented version of the dataset found here), and a (bad) model trained over it.
 Start by exploring the data, to understand what information is available.
 Student performance is described by their grades (G1, G2, and G3), where G3 is the final year grade, the target performance metric.
 Grades are on a scale of 0-20; 20 is the best.
 CMU considers a high-quality student one with a G3 grade of 15 or higher.